Expand and collapse the questions below to learn more about FAEIS, the student surveys, and the faculty survey.

 Masters degrees need to be reported as either Masters(thesis) or Masters(other).
 Masters(thesis) indicates that a formal thesis has to be written in order for the student to earn their degree.
 Masters(other) indicates that the program does not require a thesis – it might require passing a cumulative exam instead.
 If your institution does not track the difference between the two, report all of the masters students under Masters(thesis).

-The Degrees Awarded survey counts the total number of degrees that were awarded for programs that are in the FAEIS purview during the previous academic year (Fall 2019 Degrees Awarded would include all degrees that were awarded in Fall ’18, Spring ’19, and Summer ’19).
+The Degrees Awarded Survey counts the total number of degrees that were awarded for programs that are in the FAEIS purview during the academic year (the 2020 Degrees Awarded survey would include all degrees that were awarded during the 2019-2020 academic year).
 All students who were awarded a degree (Associate, Baccalaureate, Masters, Doctoral) should be included.
 Please exclude students who were awarded certificates.
+Students must be reported under the program/major they were awarded.
+If the student double majored and earned two bachelors degrees, please only report them under their first major.
+If a student earned two degrees of different levels in the same academic year (ex: bachelors earned in the fall semester and masters earned in the spring semester), please report both degrees.

 The transfer survey is a count of all students who transferred from a two-year institution to a four-year institution into programs that are in the FAEIS purview during the Fall semester.
 The Transfer Survey is a subset of the Enrollment Survey.
 This should only include all students who transfer into a Baccalaureate program, not into another Associates degree program.